UMI3D/UMI3D-SDK-Documentation/docs/pages/how-to/change-color-asset.md

-#How-to : Override the color of an asset
+# Override the color of an asset

-##Create a MaterialSO
+## Define a new Material

+Create a Material Scriptable Object.

 ![image.png](/img/change-color-add-so.png)